TaohongMaxwell/Digital-Signal-Processing-by-MATLAB/Experiment 7 Comprehensive experiment.md

 ## Experimental purpose

-Enable students to comprehensively use the theory of signal processing and Matlab tools to analyze and process signals
+Enable students to comprehensively use the theory of signal processing and MATLAB tools to analyze and process signals

 1. Proficiency in time domain and frequency domain analysis of signals.